 The integration extends from the formation time $t(z_i)$ to the cut-off time $t(z_\text{ cut-off})$, after which accretion is assumed to become inefficient.

+We note that the merger-rate expression above follows the standard framework for early-Universe PBH binary formation, and several potential sources of uncertainty exist, including the PBH mass function, details of binary assembly, and possible initial clustering.
+However, for the low PBH abundances and narrow mass range relevant to the GW231123 event, variations in the initial PBH properties have a negligible effect on the predicted merger rate.
+Similarly, clustering effects are minimal in this regime, and late-time dynamical channels are subdominant.
+As a result, while uncertainties exist in principle, the merger-rate predictions in the regime of interest are robust and not meaningfully affected.

-{{\bf{\em Results.}}} In order to match the best fit mass {\it and} spin parameters, we find a preference for $z_\text{ cut-off} = 24$.
+{{\bf{\em Results.}}} In order to match the inferred mass and spin parameters, we find a representative preference for $z_\text{ cut-off} = 24$.
 Using this reference value, we find that the initial masses of GW231123 were

-In Fig.~\ref{fig:mass,spin,evo}, we show the mass and spin evolution as a function of time until the cut-off epoch, at which we assume accretion becomes ineffective.
+We emphasize that this value of $z_\text{ cut-off}$ is not uniquely selected: similar agreement with the observed masses and spins can be obtained for slightly heavier (lighter) initial PBH masses by adopting slightly higher (lower) cutoff redshifts, reflecting a degeneracy between these parameters.
+A more quantitative determination of this degeneracy and of the posterior distribution for the cutoff redshift would require a dedicated Bayesian analysis, which we leave for future work.
+In Fig.~\ref{fig:mass,spin,evo}, we show the mass and spin evolution as a function of the time until the cut-off epoch, at which we assume accretion becomes ineffective.

 A widely used, model-independent representation of the PBH mass distribution at formation is the log-normal function